Knowledge Base

 Need quick answers?

-What kind of scorpions live in Austin Texas?
+What kind of scorpions live in Killeen (and how can I tell)?

-What kinds of scorpions are most common around homes in Austin, Texas?
+What kind of scorpions live in Lubbock, Texas?

 Got questions about scorpion detection?